Skip to main content

 Developers

-The additional build cost is estimated at 3–5% over current Part L compliance, driven primarily by heat pump installation, solar PV, enhanced insulation, and MVHR.
-However, FHS homes will have significantly lower running costs, making them more attractive to buyers.
-Developers must plan procurement carefully — heat pump and solar PV demand will spike as the deadline approaches.
+The FHS Impact Assessment estimates an additional build cost of approximately £4,350 per dwelling (weighted average, 2025 prices), driven primarily by heat pump installation, solar PV, enhanced insulation, and mechanical ventilation.
+FHS homes will have significantly lower running costs than typical existing homes, making them more attractive to buyers.
+Developers must plan procurement carefully, since heat pump and solar PV demand will spike as the deadline approaches.

 Builders

 On-site construction practices change substantially.
-Heat pump installation becomes standard, MVHR ducting must be integrated from the design stage, enhanced insulation means thicker wall builds and triple glazing, and airtightness requires meticulous construction detailing.
+Heat pump installation becomes standard, mechanical ventilation systems (whether dMEV or MVHR) must be planned from the design stage, enhanced insulation means thicker wall builds and high-performance glazing, and airtightness requires meticulous construction detailing.
 The Building Safety Act also requires comprehensive digital records (the “Golden Thread”) for higher-risk buildings.

 How FHS Relates to HEM